Centered movement

 While the patterns you’re developing will eventually feel natural, the key is to practice being present.
 In a world of distractions, consistently return to your body’s needs.
 Lower distractions, focus on mindful movement and listen to your body.

-Explore yourself, and move from your centre.
-You’re worth every effort you put in.
-Click here and learn how to begin to notice
+Explore yourself and move from your centre.
+You’re worth every effort.
+Click here to learn how to begin to notice.

 Since we’ve begun building upper body strength through Pilates, have you noticed any limitations, areas in your body that you can connect to, or muscles that don’t contract?